hhd-dev/hhd/readme.md

 See [here](#gyro) for the required kernel patches.
-Without the patch series for the IMU (where patches 0001, and 0002 are included in kernel 6.8), the gyro will not work and if the `Motion` option is enabled, LEDs will not work either, so that should be turned off.
+Without the patch series for the IMU (where patches 0001, and 0002 are included in kernel 6.8), the gyro will not work.

 You can hold the ROG Crate button to switch to the ROG Ally's Mouse mode to turn the right stick into a mouse.